-Ad blockers are the obvious solution to unwanted ads on the web.
+Ad blockers are the obvious solution to removing unwanted ads on the web.
 Paid ad blockers are typically the best option if you want something that works the best, but many free ad blockers might just get the job done for you.

 Note: If all you’re looking to do is get rid of annoying pop-up advertisements, check out our guide on the best popup ad blockers.